boiding/book/src/server/representation.md

 ## Output
 Once you have calculated the intentions of your boids, you can send your response back.
-The response should map a boids name to its intended heading and speed.
+The response should map a boid's name to its intended heading and speed.
 You do not have to include each and every boid in your flock, but this has the best result.

 ```JSON